General Rules and Procedures for Public Participation at Commission Meetings

 - Each delegation will be notified of the scheduled appearance date and time.
 Please indicate in your request the manner in which you wish to receive notification.
 Hard copies of the agenda will be available in the meeting room, on the day of the meeting, and electronic copies are available in advance at: broward.org/Commission/Pages/Meetings.aspx.

-- Any member of the public may participate in the discussion held at public hearings.
+- Any member of the public may participate in the discussion on Public Hearings items scheduled during Regular Commission meetings.
 Discussion is limited to the subject being discussed, as listed on the Agenda.
 If you require communication aids, please contact the Office of the County Administrator at 954-357-7350 or Hearing Impaired/TTY 954-831-3940.

 - Certain items on the Commission’s agenda are quasi-judicial in nature.
 Speakers must be sworn before addressing the Commission and are subject to cross-examination.
 If the speaker refuses to submit to cross-examination, the Commission will not consider the speaker’s comments in its final deliberations.